 Maumee Bay Lodge offers Guest Rooms, Cabins, and Marina Slips for overnight stays.
 The guest rooms each have a private balcony overlooking the Maumee Bay of Lake Erie.
 The cabins provide scenic views of the golf course and wetlands.

 Maumee Bay State Park Campground is a large campground and offers Full-hookup and Electric sites.
 Pets are permitted on designated sites.
 Reservations are required and can be made six months in advance, online or by calling (866) 644-6727.
+During the winter camping season, facilities may be limited.
+Full-service sites do not have water at the site; fees are reduced accordingly.

 History & Natural Features